lo1am0n/MineSharp/README.md

-# MCSharpServ
+# MineSharp
 ## About
-MCSharpServ (MCSS) is a .NET C# remake of the vanilla 1.8.8 Minecraft server software.
+MineSharp is essentially a Minecraft Java Edition server software, ported over to C#.

 ## Features (Upcoming)
 Full Minecraft Server in C#